Jstewart3313/headcount2.0/README.md

 # HeadCount 2.0

 HeadCount 2.0 is a project designed to challenge my skills at manipulating data and creating small, reusable React components.
+- Can filter cards by search
+- Can compare averages between two schools

 ![HeadCount](HeadcountSS.png)